SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7880R2x1-ASI-CS-2.md

 The Windows Measurement subpage displays the **Windows Measurement table**, which contains the following columns:

-- **Windows Measurement 1**: Allows you to set the window measurement for the table repetition.NOTE: Each step is 1 ms, so the maximum range is 100,000 ms = 100 s.
+- **Windows Measurement 1**: Allows you to set the window measurement for the table repetition.
+  NOTE: Each step is 1 ms, so the maximum range is 100,000 ms = 100 s.
-- **Windows Measurement 2**: Allows you to set the window measurement to measure PCRs.NOTE: Each step is 1 ms, so the maximum range is 100,000 ms = 100 s.
+- **Windows Measurement 2**: Allows you to set the window measurement to measure PCRs.
+  NOTE: Each step is 1 ms, so the maximum range is 100,000 ms = 100 s.
-- **Windows Measurement 3**: Allows you to set the window measurement to measure bitrate.NOTE: Each step is 1 s, so the maximum range is 100,000 s.
+- **Windows Measurement 3**: Allows you to set the window measurement to measure bitrate.
+  NOTE: Each step is 1 s, so the maximum range is 100,000 s.

 The Switch Control subpage displays the **Template Switch Control table**, which contains the following columns: